charstarstars/missuteki/_drafts/_posts/avoidance.md

 > Your mind will come up with ways to avoid doing the work.

 There are so many things I realize that I avoid when I go back and think about those words.
 I settle for answers that deserve deeper questioning.
 Deeper questioning requires the difficult work of asking myself why I'm in this relationship, why I'm staying at this job, why I don't like someone.
 Oftentimes questioning myself is difficult because it forces me to admit the unsavory qualities of myself that I don't like to acknowledge.
 Needless dependence, selfish financial gain, or jealousy are all unattractive to me; I wouldn't like to think of myself as someone weak, selfish, or unjust.

+During the retreat, my mind would wander off and entertain itself with clever ideas or creative pursuits.
+It was so productive!
+All in an effort to avoid examining myself for fear of what I would find.